CV

 May 2010 - Current

-My writing began with several individual historical novellas based on a number of my ancestors, who had served in wars of the past.
-I quickly discovered that working on a number of projects concurrently was both problematic and cost-prohibitive, so I decided to focus on a single historical novel Moka, Muskets & Mayhem! until its completion before working on other projects.
+The author's writing began with several individual historical novellas based on several of his ancestors, who had served in wars of the past.
+He quickly discovered that working on a number of projects concurrently was both problematic and cost-prohibitive, so he decided to focus on a single historical novel Moka, Muskets & Mayhem! until its completion before working on other projects.

 Moka, Muskets & Mayhem! takes us back to the period of early-mid 19th century New Zealand, through the eyes and experiences of an influential Maori chief Moka Te Kaingamata.
 It is planned that this project will be delivered in an interactive format, with the inclusion of filmed re-enactments and interviews.
-This project is nearly completed, however it has been placed on hold due to the priority of our Hongi's Hikoi project - it is now expected to be published by January of 2025. www.mokamusketsmayhem.com
+This project is nearly completed, however, it was temporarily placed on hold due to the priority of our Hongi's Hikoi project - it is now expected to be published by January of 2025. www.mokamusketsmayhem.com

 A biography based on Moka Te Kaingamata was written for the New Zealand History Online website (administered by the New Zealand Ministry for Culture and Heritage). https://nzhistory.govt.nz/people/moka-te-kainga-mataa